 - the jurisdiction governing the venture that is raising money.
 In simple terms, if it “goes to court” in what country is that court located?

 - the jurisdiction governing the investor.

-The convergence of Legacy Finance and Crypto Finance
+The convergence of Legacy Finance and Blockchain Finance

 - Security Token (representing Equity and Debt and some Physical Assets).